peterkuma/ds-format/README.md

 Requirements:

-- [Python 2.7](https://www.python.org/), or a Python 2.7 distribution such
+- Python 2.7, Python 3, or a Python distribution such as [Anaconda](https://www.anaconda.com/distribution/)
-as [Anaconda](https://www.anaconda.com/distribution/)

 Required Python packages: